EV and ICE novated leases are functionally different products

 This is a deliberate policy choice introduced in 2022 to encourage EV uptake.

-However, this policy change applies to EVs (subject to future review), and previously to PHEVs (up to 1 April 2025); not to novated leasing as a general concept.
+This policy change applies to EVs (subject to future review), and previously to PHEVs (up to 1 April 2025) — not to novated leasing as a general concept.

 RFBA and adjusted taxable income: where the trade-off appears